AlibabaCloudDocs/ecs/intl.en-US/Pricing/Billing FAQ.md

 ## If the pay-by-traffic billing method is used for a subscription instance, can the instance continue to use the public bandwidth service when a payment becomes overdue due to insufficient account balance?

 Overdue payments do not affect the running of subscription instances, but do cause the pay-by-traffic public bandwidth service to be stopped, preventing the instances from accessing the Internet.
 You can continue to use the public bandwidth service only after you settle the overdue payment.
-To keep the service running properly, make sure that your account balance is sufficient.
+To keep services running properly, make sure that your account balance is sufficient.

 ## If the pay-by-traffic billing method is used for a subscription instance, will I be notified when a payment becomes overdue in my account?